ucsc/news-archives/source/_posts/1999-04-08-ucsc-cal-academy.md

 author: Tim Stephens
 ---

+![\[Photo of Chancellor Greenwood, faculty, and members of CAS\]][1] Chancellor Greenwood and CAS Executive Director Patrick Kociolek shake hands over an agreement formalizing ties between their two institutions.
+Behind them are CAS fellows and members of the UCSC faculty.
+Photo: Victor Schiffrin

 SANTA CRUZ, CA--The University of California, Santa Cruz, and the California Academy of Sciences (CAS) have agreed to combine strengths in pursuit of their common interests in biological research and public education.
 UCSC Chancellor M.R.C.
 Greenwood and CAS Executive Director Patrick Kociolek will sign a memorandum of understanding formalizing the ties between the two institutions in a ceremony April 12 at the UCSC Arboretum.

 "The California Academy of Sciences has resources and expertise that complement those of UCSC, particularly in areas related to the increasingly important issue of understanding the value of biodiversity," Greenwood said.